Retiring After Age 65

-To help cover the cost of medical expenses, the Exchange Health Reimbursement Arrangement (Exchange-HRA) is a PEBP-owned account for eligible retirees enrolled in a medical plan through the Medicare Exchange, Via Benefits.
-Please refer to IRS Publication 502 for detailed information on eligible Medical and Dental Expenses.
+To help cover the cost of medical expenses, the Exchange Health Reimbursement Arrangement (Exchange-HRA) is a PEBP-owned account for eligible retirees enrolled in a medical plan through the Medicare Exchange with Via Benefits.
+Please refer to IRS Publication 502 for detailed information on eligible medical and dental expenses.

 Eligible retirees receive a monthly contribution to their Exchange-HRA based on their date of hire, date of retirement, and total years of service credit earned.

 An eligible retiree must obtain and maintain medical coverage through the Medicare Exchange with Via Benefits.
 TRICARE for Life retirees are not required to enroll in a medical plan; however, they must provide PEBP with a copy of their TRICARE for Life Military ID card front and back and Medicare Parts A and B card.

 IMPORTANT: HRA funds through the Consumer Driven Health Plan (CDHP) are not transferable to an HRA through the Medicare Exchange.
 If a retiree on the CDHP terminates coverage or transitions to the Medicare Exchange, any remaining funds in the CDHP HRA account revert to PEBP.
 Medicare Exchange HRA balances will be capped at $8,000 on May 31, 2021.
 Although members can accrue more than $8,000 throughout the plan year, any balances over $8,000 will be reduced to the $8,000 cap on May 31.
 Please click here to view the notification letter regarding this change.